-There are many items on the market, comforters, quilts, bedspread, coverlet, and duvet.
+There are many items on the market, comforters, quilts, bedspreads, coverlets, and duvet.
 More or less, they are used for the same – keeping you warm and decorating your bedroom, but they are still different things.
 All have their characteristics, advantages, and disadvantages that define who, when, and where they can use.
 Duvet is one of them, but what is the duvet, then?

 Duvet is a large bag sewn from a cloth and filled with down, feather, wool, or any other synthetic alternative.
-They originated from Europe, and using them is often called European style sleeping.
+They originated from Europe, and using them is often called European-style sleeping.
 Duvets usually are plain white and are not decorative; they are not quilted.
-You should consider them as an insert rather than a beautiful bedding element.
+It would be best if you imagined them as an insert rather than a beautiful bedding element.
 Duvets typically are fluffy and soft and can keep you warm during the night.